LukasTrust/rust_financial_manager/README.md

 ## About

-Rust Financial Manager is a lightweight and efficient web-based financial management tool developed in Rust using the Rocket framework and Diesel ORM for PostgreSQL integration.
-It aims to provide a simple and intuitive interface for managing personal finances, tracking expenses, and generating reports.
+*Rust Financial Manager* is a lightweight and efficient web-based financial management tool, designed to help users easily track and manage their finances.
+Built with Rust, it leverages the Rocket framework for seamless web performance and utilizes Diesel ORM for robust PostgreSQL integration.
+With its user-friendly interface and powerful features, Rust Financial Manager empowers individuals to gain a clearer overview of their financial situation.

+With the provided *docker-compose.yml*, Rust Financial Manager can be easily deployed on a home server.
+**NOTE** This application should not be run on the open internet, as it currently lacks encryption.
+This focus on local use ensures your financial data remains secure and private.

 ### Features
-- **Multi-User Support** The application allows multiple users to use it simultaneously.
-However, it is not recommended to expose it to the internet as there is no data encryption implemented.
-It is best suited for use on a home server
+- **Multi-User Support** The application allows multiple users to use it simultaneously
 - **Multiple Bank Accounts per User** Users can track and manage multiple bank accounts simultaneously, providing a comprehensive overview of their financial situation.
 - **CSV Data Import** Data can be uploaded only via CSV files.
 Users must specify which columns (starting from 0) contain the required data points: *Counterparty*, *Amount*, *Balance after transaction*, and *Date*.
 Without this setup, the upload will not be possible
 - **Automatic Contract Detection** The application analyzes the data to identify recurring patterns that indicate a contract, such as regular payments or receipts at consistent intervals